-- A release form – Most policies require the proposed insured to sign a consent form to release his/her medical information.
+- A release form: Most life insurance policies require the proposed insured to sign a consent form to release his/her medical information.

-- Phone interview – After submitting an application, the insurance company will contact the proposed insured for a confidential phone interview to review the application’s accuracy.
+- Phone interview: After submitting an application, the life insurance company will contact the proposed insured for a confidential phone interview to review the application’s accuracy.

-- A medical exam – After applying, most life insurance policies require the proposed insured to take a medical exam.
-The medical examiner will check the insured’s ID to ensure it’s the correct person and will ask the insured many of the same questions from the application to verify answers.
+- A medical exam: After applying, most life insurance policies require the proposed insured to take a medical exam.
+The medical examiner will check the insured’s ID to ensure identity and will ask the insured many of the same questions from the application to verify answers.

-- Insurable interest – In order for someone to purchase life insurance on someone else, life insurance companies require insurable interest.
+- Insurable interest: In order for someone to purchase life insurance on someone else, life insurance companies require insurable interest.
 Insurable interest means there has to be financial dependence.
 For example, spouses rely on one another’s income for their standard of living.
-Your neighbor does not have a financial interest in your life and could not buy life insurance on you.
+In contrast, your neighbor does not have a financial interest in your life and could not buy term life insurance on you.

-After taking those obstacles into consideration, if you still think someone may have bought coverage on you without your permission, there are steps you can take, but it may take some effort.
-It is not possible to just Google your name alongside the words “life insurance” to find out.
-Life insurance is personal, so protecting privacy is important.
+After taking those safeguards into consideration, if you still think someone may have decided to buy term life insurance (or any type of life insurance) on you without your permission, there are steps you can take, but it may take some effort.
+It is not possible to just Google your name alongside the words life insurance to find out.
+Life insurance is personal, so protecting your privacy is important.

-Step 1 – If you think you know which insurance company the policy in question was purchased from, you can call their customer service and explain the situation.
-They will be able to confirm if there is a policy on you and then help you make the appropriate steps to terminate it.
-There are many, many life insurance companies, however, so this option only realistically works if you know the name of the life insurance company.
+Step 1: If you think you know which life insurance company the policy in question was purchased from, you can call their customer service and explain the situation.
+They will be able to confirm if there is a life insurance policy on you and then help you make the appropriate steps to terminate it.
+There are many life insurance companies, however, so this option only realistically works if you know the name of the life insurance company.

-Step 2– You can request your MIB Consumer File.
-Life insurance underwriters use MIB’s services when assessing individual applications.
-The consumer file may include the name of any MIB member company that:
+Step 2: You can request your Medical Information Bureau records (MIB Consumer File).
+Life insurance underwriters use MIB’s services when assessing individual applications when they underwrite life insurance policies.
+Your consumer file may include the name of any MIB member company that:

 - Received a copy of the medical and personal information that MIB has in its database about you during the three-year period preceding your request;

 As you have read, it is unlikely that there is a life insurance policy out there with your name on it that you did not sign off on.
-Life insurance companies take privacy and security very seriously.
-We hope this information was helpful and answered your question.
+So, it is unlikely that someone proceeded to buy term life insurance (or any other type of life insurance policy) on you.
+Life insurance companies take your privacy and security very seriously.

 About the writer